KULeuvenNeuromechanics/MuscleRedundancySolver/README.md

    - **f_order_IK**: order of the butterworth recursive low pass filter applied to the inverse kinematics data (default is 6).

+Related to transcription:

    - **Mesh_Frequency**: number of mesh interval per second (default is 100, but a denser mesh might be required to obtain the desired accuracy especially for faster motions).

+Related to nominal parameters model:
    - **Atendon**: vector with tendon stiffness for the selected muscles.
 The order should correspond to *Misc.MuscleNames_Input*.
 The default value is 35 and a lower value corresponds to a more compliant tendon.
 The default value will be used when left empty.
 An example is provided in section *Example Gait10dof18m* to set a different stiffness to the Achilles tendon.

+   - **Set_kT_ByName**: cell array to set the tendon stiffness.
+The first column is a string wit the name of the muscles, second column is the normalised tendon stiffness.

 ## Output arguments